softwaremill/ox/doc/utils/rate-limiter.md

 val droppedOperation: Some[T] = rateLimiter.runOrDrop(operation)
 ```

 `blockedOperation` will block the operation until the algorithm allows it to be executed.
 Therefore, the return type is the same as the operation.
 On the other hand, if the algorithm doesn't allow execution of more operations, `runOrDrop` will drop the operation returning `None` and wrapping the result in `Some` when the operation is successfully executed.
+The fairness policy when blocking an operation can be specified per rate limiter and defaults to false.
+If the rate limiter is fair, blocked calls will be executed in order of arrival.
+Otherwise, the first blocked operation might not be the first to be executed after unblocking.
 The `RateLimiter` API uses the `GenericRateLimiter` API underneath.
 See [custom rate limiters](custom-rate-limiter.md) for more details.

 ## Operation definition